helgeryan/weatherApp/README.md

 - Common: UI elements that are common throughout all facets of the app.
 - Home: UI elements that are contained within the Home scene

+## Testing

+Unit tests were created to test various functions throughout the app.
+To test the WeatherManager in isolation from the network layer, the `MockWeatherService` was injected to use mock data to where errors could be forced and expected data can be decoded and verified.

+Automated UI tests were designed to test the apps minimal UI experience.
+Happy path flow tests the ability to search for a new location and get the weather for that location.
+Unhappy path flow tests searching gibberish and expecting an error to be returned to the user.